plebbit/roadmap/README.md

 - [ ] Integrated crypto wallet for desktop client
 - [ ] Encrypt private key PEM with password at rest (similar to MetaMask)
 - [ ] Interface to choose and sign NFT avatars so users don't have to go to Etherscan
+- [ ] Securely embed Twitter/Youtube/etc. (if possible to do securely)

 ## `plebbit-react-hooks`